AkashRajpurohit/ChatApp/README.md

 # ChatApp
-Real time chat application with emojis and live location sharing feature
+A Real time chat application with emojis and live location sharing feature

 Check out the application live at: https://chatapp-akash.herokuapp.com